 Haltwhistle Club campsite’s setting in a clearing in Bellister Wood makes it the ideal get-away-from-it-all camping destination.
 The wood, once part of the Bellister Castle Estate, is now managed by the National Trust and is a haven for wildlife and you could find yourself sharing your pitch with rabbits and birds, including woodpeckers.

-This 50 pitch site betwixt the Northumberland National Park and North Pennines is surrounded by magnificent walking and cycling country.
-The Haltwhistle Rings – a series of 22 local walks is one way to take in the local scenery.
-Hadrian’s Wall, five miles from the campsite, offers walking opportunities along with Kielder Water and Forest Park which has a 27-mile track around the shore of the lake.
-Water sport lovers can sail, canoe and water ski here too.
+This 50 pitch site between the Northumberland National Park and North Pennines is surrounded by magnificent walking and cycling country.
+The Haltwhistle Rings – a series of 22 local walks is one way to take in the local scenery along with Hadrian’s Wall, five miles from the campsite, offers picturesque walking opportunities.

 Back at Haltwhistle campsite, the adjacent River Tyne provides fishing for those with the appropriate rod licence.

 After a day cycling or walking or enjoying some of the area’s many attractions our secluded campsite among the trees is a peaceful oasis to relax and unwind.
 The modern facilities include showers and toilets, a laundry and washing up area.

 Access and SatNav Advice

 Some all-weather pitches are available, but steel awning pegs are required for some.

 A farmers' market is held at Greenhead Village Hall on the second Sunday of each month.